marybadalyan/StructofArr_vs_ArrofStruct/README.md

 Total Time Diff: A positive value (e.g., 1500 ns) means AoS takes longer overall.
 Here, 1500 ns = (4100 + 4150 + 4120) - (3600 + 3650 + 3620).
 Customization
 Command-Line Args: Use -size and -iterations to adjust the simulation scale.

+### Conclusion
+SoA’s sequential access ensures that nearly all fetched data is used, minimizing wasted bandwidth.
+AoS’s strided access fetches unused data (momentum and spin), slowing it down, especially for large size values where cache effects dominate.